daichou03/AnchoredDensestSubgraph/README.md

 weight = [2,x,0,0,0,0,y]
 SolveLPAnchoredDensestSubgraphGeneric(A, R, weight)
 ```
+You have just run the LP algorithm introduced in the original paper!

 Some small (compared to other real-world data graphs), preprocessed real-world data graphs are in /Example_SCC/.
 For example: